langfield/ki/ki/DOCUMENTATION.md

 example, there is only one profile, `User 1`.
 But, in general, there may be many profiles associated with a given Anki installation.

-Below you can see a visual representation of the directory structure of an Anki data directory with two profiles, `User 1`, and `User 2`:
+Below we can see a visual representation of the directory structure of an Anki data directory with two profiles, `User 1`, and `User 2`:

 ```bash